 ‘Top 10′ Brands NOT in Danger

-Dreamhost has the ethics of Namecheap or Site5 — so it’s unlikely to be taken over — but the hosting quality is not up to par.
+1. Dreamhost.
+These guys have some ethics — so it’s unlikely to be taken over — but the hosting quality is not up to par.
 It’s all hat, and no cattle.
 (In past years, Dreamhsot made EIG acquisition an April Fool’s joke on their blog.
 Some people STILL skim that blog entry, and mistakenly think it to be genuine news.)

-1&1 is a German hosting company with a large EU and UK presence, and a small North American presence.
+2. 1&1.
+This German-owned hosting company has a large EU and UK presence, but only a small North American presence.
 Thus far EIG hasn’t shown any interest in acquiring non-USA companies*.